 It should be noted that during the Mexican Revolution, many women served alongside their male counterparts on the battlefield.
 Often dressing in masculine clothing, these women were known as soldaderas.
 They typically tended to the wounded, cooked meals, performed maintenance on weaponry, and more.

-As part of his transition, Robles leaned into the notion of machismo, an exaggerated and often aggressive form of masculine pride.
+As part of his transition, Robles leaned into the notion of machismo, an exaggerated and often aggressive form of masculine pride in Mexican culture.
 In a way, his adoption of these ideals fortified the strict patriarchal barriers that sought to forbid lifestyles like his own.
 Historian Gabriela Cano wrote about this seemingly contradictory choice in Robles’ life, saying in part:

 “The paradox was Robles’ successful gender transition simultaneously subverted and reinforced normative heterosexuality and stereotypical masculinity it re-created.”